Window Focus and Space Management

 peekaboo space list

-peekaboo space list --all
+peekaboo space list --detailed

 # JSON output